chsxf/chsxf/_posts/2022-07-18-4-not-a-bug-an-url-feature.md

 let folderURL = URL(fileURLWithPath: "MyFolder", isDirectory: true, relativeTo: homeDirectoryURL)
 ```

 As always, the bug was between the chair and the keyboard.
-The problem that the last path component of my relative URL was considered a file name.
-And creating another URL relative to this same URL was only replacing this last component.
+The problem was that the last path component of my relative URL was considered a file name.
+And creating another URL relative to this same URL was only replacing that last component.

 However, as wrong as I was, URLs and those initialisers can be very counter-intuitive.
-So I hope this small post will help some of you to avoid this kind of issues.
+So I hope this small post will help some of you avoiding this kind of issues.